 Some strategies to implement edge computing include the following:

-3. Finally, you canlend the above two approaches by placing data and processing logic on “edge” servers close to the end users.
+- Finally, you can lend the above two approaches by placing data and processing logic on “edge” servers close to the end users.
 This strategy is used to run Split at the edge, where feature flag evaluation performance is instant.

 You can learn more about edge computing with Split by reading about Sharing State with a Pluggable Storage (for JavaScript running in the browser), the Split Synchronizer service, and our Cloudflare integration.